-In 2023 we calculated our emissions resulting from our operations and value chain along the same principles as our assessment initiated last year.
-The calculation of our emissions was conducted in accordance with the Greenhouse Gas Protocol.
-The calculation covers activities in our Industrial Manufacturing Division and our head office operations.
+In 2023 we carried out our first review of Matelec's GHG emissions on our 2022 operations.
+The review followed the principles of the Greenhouse Gas Protocol.
+The calculation covered activities in our Industrial Manufacturing Division and our head office operations.

-This year, we have attempted to include the emissions resulting from our contracting projects in the Middle East and Africa.
-However, we have faced several data availability issues, particularly regarding the category of purchased goods and services, that hinder the proper interpretation of results.
-For this reason, the results for head office operations and engineering and contracting projects are displayed separately.
-The latter must be read and interpreted with caution.
-Emissions from subsidiaries in Jordan, Egypt, France, or Algeria remain outside the scope of this year's carbon emission calculation.
-In the coming years, we aim to refine our GHG calculations, by enhancing data availability from our contracting partners involved in our construction projects, and by including emissions from our subsidiaries.
+It does not include the emissions resulting from our contracting projects in the Middle East and Africa, nor the emissions from subsidiaries in Jordan, Egypt, France, or Algeria.
+In the coming years, we aim to refine our GHG calculations, first by including an estimation of emissions from our contracting projects, and then by including emissions from our subsidiaries.